The ABCs Of 3D Animation: A Beginner-Friendly Guide

 A man is sitting at a desk, immersed in computer animation.

 Animation gives life to 3D models.
-It's making these digital objects move and act as if they were alive.
-Imagine a flipbook: you draw different pictures on each page, and when you flip the pages quickly, it looks like the drawing is moving.
+It makes these digital objects move and act as if they were alive.
+Imagine a flipbook: You draw different pictures on each page, and when you flip the pages quickly, it looks like the drawing is moving.

 Similarly, in 3D animation, artists create a sequence of different poses for the model.
 They put these poses together, and the model seems to move smoothly when played in order.
 This is done by setting key poses at specific times and letting the computer fill in the transitions.
 Animation adds movement, emotion, and action to the static 3D models, making them tell stories and interact.